ihym/ngx-timeago/README.md

 [Example](lib/src/timeago.formatter.ts)

-Once you've defined your formatter, you can provide it in your configuration by adding it to its `providers` property.
+Once you've defined your formatter, you can provide it in your configuration.

 ```ts
 @NgModule({